YinHK-gameDev/unity-learn/camera & render pipelines/Render pipelines/SRP.md

 **Every render pipeline based on SRP has two key customized elements:**

-In SRP, you use C# scripts to configure and schedule rendering commands.
+In **SRP**, you use C# scripts to configure and schedule rendering commands.
 You then tell Unity’s low-level graphics architecture to execute them, which sends instructions to the graphics API.

 The main way of doing this is by making API calls to the `ScriptableRenderContext`, but you can also execute **CommandBuffers** immediately.